gustavo7lagoas/pythonAutomationProject/README.md

 This is a very simple automation project using python

+## About the test strategy applied on this project

+All information regarding the test strategy for this project is available in the testStrategy.txt file

 ## Requirements

 To run those tests you will need the following packages